Truck & Container Load Utilization Calculator

 How it works

 This calculator divides used weight and volume by their respective capacities and highlights the higher utilization as the constraint.
+Cargo dimensions are converted into cubic feet and CBM, then compared with the selected truck or container preset for a simple space-fit estimate.
 All computation is client-side for privacy.

 5 Fun Facts about Load Utilization